Sabouba1/PassAuditPro/README.md

 📄 License & Disclaimer
 This tool is for educational and authorized use only.
 Do not use in production without proper permission.

-© 2025 — Yousef Emad Sabouba
+© 2025 — Yousef Emad Sabouba / Yousef Alshaikh Yassin

-👨‍💻 Author
+👨‍💻 Authors
 Yousef Emad Sabouba
 Cybersecurity Graduate | AD Security | https://www.linkedin.com/in/sab0uba/
+Yousef Marwan Alshaikh | DFIR | https://www.linkedin.com/in/y-alshaikh/
 ---

 Would you like me to: